In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 If you’re unsure about what steps are ahead in the interview process, take this opportunity to ask any clarifying questions about what you can expect.
 The recruiter will be your point of contact for the rest of the interviews.

-Depending on the specific PM role you are applying for, you might also be asked to complete an hour-long Virtual Job Tryout assessment that tests your knowledge of the position.
-The Virtual Job Tryout typically asks questions on how you manage projects, teams, and relationships, how you troubleshoot problems, and how you work a business case.
+Depending on the specific PM role you are applying for, you might also be asked to complete an hour-long Virtual Job Tryout.

-After talking to the recruiter, your next step will usually be with the hiring manager or one of Capital One’s product managers.
-Be ready to go more in-depth on your product knowledge than you did on the recruiter phone screen.
+Once you’ve passed the virtual test, your next step will usually be an interview with the hiring manager or one of Capital One’s product managers.
+Be ready to go more in-depth on your product knowledge than you did on the recruiter screen.

-This is where Capital One typically conducts its mini-case interviews, which are one-hour case interviews focusing on any of its existing products: the Capital One Shopping browser extension, the Capital One Venture Card, or the Capital One mobile app.
+You might also encounter mini-case interviews.
+These are one-hour case interviews focusing on any of Capital One’s existing products: the Capital One Shopping browser extension, the Capital One Venture Card, or the Capital One mobile app.

 If you want to jump to mini-case interviews, find out more here.